letsencrypt/acme-spec/draft-barnes-acme.md

 ~~~~~~~~~~

-In response to this challenge, client uses the private key corresponding to one of the acceptable public keys to sign a JWS object including data related to the challenge.
+In response to this challenge, the client uses the private key corresponding to one of the acceptable public keys to sign a JWS object including data related to the challenge.
 The validation object covered by the signature has the following fields:

 type (required, string):
 : The string "proofOfPossession"